 Objective: With the Office of the State Fire Marshal (OSFM), by July 1, 2021 survey existing subdivisions of 30 or more residential structures without secondary access at high fire risk, and develop recommendations to improve those subdivisions’ fire safety.

 Status: OSFM has identified subdivisions to survey across the state.
 Surveys are ongoing with 1,100 surveys completed out of 1,800 identified subdivisions.

+3. Fire Risk Reduction Communities List Implementation

+Objective: Develop the third iteration of the Fire Risk Reduction Communities List, in accordance with Public Resources Code Section 4290.1 and the Board’s regulations, to be posted on the Board’s website no later than July 1, 2026.

+Status: Applications will be solicited from July 1-October 1, 2025 for Board approval in June 2026.

 4. Subdivision Findings